Dreaming of a destination wedding?

 Weddings in Aspen are a serious business, offering insane options for adventurist brides and grooms.
 Say “I do” at 11,212 feet on Aspen Mountain or pick a venue that will photograph well; Maroon Bells is the most-photographed peak in North America and offers a stunning backdrop for brides and grooms.

 Best Time of Year: Like Tahoe, the gorgeous seasons in Aspen lend themselves to stunning nuptials year round.
 September, however, is known as a popular time to wed in the Colorado city.
+If you’re planning to have your wedding in this beautiful city, you might want to look for Lodging in Grand Junction, so that you don’t have to worry about finding a place for all of your relatives to stay.

 Everything you need to enjoy your honeymoon is right here in Aspen.
 Embrace the romance with thrilling excursions, such as paragliding off of Aspen Mountain to a secluded picnic spot where champagne awaits or take the Silver Queen Gondola to Aspen Mountain’s peak where the Sundeck boasts Friday night moonlit dinners and live music.
 Couple-centric activities such as The Aspen Cooking School’s “Couples in the Kitchen: A Hands-On Workshop,” dog-sledding and horseback riding across serene landscapes, and 90-minute coupes massages (complete with champagne and chocolates and hot tub soaks surrounding by waterfalls) offered at St. Regis Hotel’s Remède Spa, will round out the honeymoon.